SoFi Money review

 Follow these easy steps to open your SoFi Money account:

-- Go to the official SoFi website, hover over the Products tab and click on SoFi Money.
+- From SoFi’s website, hover over the Products tab and click on SoFi Money.
 Then, click on Get SoFi Money.

 - Enter your full name, state, email address and password, agree to the terms and conditions and then click Register.